glassoboe/Spiri_Public/simulator.rst

 to move its joints in certain ways.
 The first thing you probably want to do is drive the robot around.

-* Using Joystick such as logitech gamepad or xbox 360 controller:
+* Using Joystick such as logitech gamepad or xbox 360 controller

 In a new terminal window:
 ::